 CIPC is Pushing for Tax Fairness for Immigrants

 Based on research conducted by CIPC, as many as 600,000 immigrants in California who would otherwise be eligible for tax benefits through CalEITC are not able to obtain benefits based on their immigration status.
 The advocacy group is pushing California Governor Gavin Newsom to include the tax credit reform proposal in next year’s budget.

 In its report on the issue, CIPC provides an illustrative analysis of how state and federal tax policies produce significant disparities in after-tax income among citizens and immigrants who make about the same amount of money on a pre-tax basis.

 As an example, consider the situation of an undocumented immigrant California mother who has two children and who makes the state minimum wage.
 According to the CIPC study, this undocumented immigrant mother would make approximately 40 percent less money after tax than would an American citizen in the same financial circumstances.
 That is a truly stunning gap that shows just how much the deck is stacked against low income immigrants.

 Call Our California Immigration Lawyer for Immediate Assistance

-At the Law Office of Joshua L. Goldstein, PC, we handle the full range of immigration law matters.
+At the Goldstein Immigration Lawyers, we handle the full range of immigration law matters.
 To arrange a strictly confidential case evaluation, please call us right away at (213) 262-2000.
 We have a law office in Los Angeles and we represent throughout Southern California, including in Beverly Hills, Burbank, Hawthrone, Rosemead, Long Beach, and Torrance.